 Number of Tabs: sorting your coupons

 There have been times in which I can barely stretch the elastic band to close the file.
 Yet it holds everything securely.
-I found this accordion file at Office Depot.
-The Container Store sells one very similar to this one too.
+Unfortunately this accordion file is no longer available, but there are some excellent alternatives.
+These are a couple that are very similar: